Time running out to vote for Ringgold, Fort O officials, tax exemption

 Catoosa County Elections Director Tonya Moore says that as of the afternoon of Oct.
-30, 299 people of 1,894 active registered voters in Ringgold have voted in person for city officials – nearly 15.8%.
+30, 307 people of 1,894 active registered voters in Ringgold had voted in person for city officials -- just over 16%.

-In Fort Oglethorpe, 315 people of 5,794 active registered voters have voted in person for city officials – just under 5.4%.
+In Fort Oglethorpe, 324 people of 5,794 active registered voters had voted in person for city officials -- just under 5.6%.

-Of 42,046 active voters in Catoosa County, 1,015 have voted in person in the special election regarding school tax exemptions – just over 2.4%
+Of 42,046 active voters in Catoosa County, 1,039 hadvoted in person in the special election regarding school tax exemptions -- just under 2.5%

+Of the votes cast, eight were absentee votes in Ringgold, nine in Fort Oglethorpe and 24 in the county.

 Moore says voters seem to be enjoying the new voting machines.
 “They like reviewing their choices on the printed paper before they cast their ballot,” she says.